Man Sues Nation For Allegedly Seizing France.com, a Domain He Has Owned For Over 20 Years - Slashdot

 Wayback Machine confirms the site was pretty much a tourism / travel agency site for France. https://web.archive.org/web/20... [archive.org]

-Re: business's do it all the time (Score:4, Insightful)
+Re: business's do it all the time (Score:5, Insightful)

 In what universe does French law apply to a domain hosted and managed in the US by a US company?